 In 2000, the Disney Institute's enrichment programs came to an end.
 It was a bittersweet day when Kristin decided to leave Disney - bitter to end a wonderful 18-year career, but sweet to join her husband in our new business, Hortus Oasis.

 As we continue to build our business, we also dream about and design our landscape.
-The numerous gardens we have seen and photographed in our travels which now include, Singapore, Bali, Hong Kong, Thailand and Laos have made this an involved process.
-There are many more ideas than the space will hold.
+The numerous gardens we have seen and photographed in our travels which now include, Singapore, Bali, Hong Kong, Thailand, and Laos have made this an involved process.
+There are many more ideas than the space will hold or the budget will allow.
 We have determined that our gardens will stimulate all of the senses with color, fragrance, the sound of water, edible plants and textural surfaces.
-There will be spaces for entertaining, contemplation, butterflies and the display of interesting plants and garden ornaments.
+There will be spaces for entertaining, contemplation, butterflies, and the display of interesting plants and garden ornaments.

 The front garden with a magnolia blossom mosaic in the brick walk is finished.
-In the rear we completed the vegetable garden with four raised beds and a butterfly garden with over one hundred blooming plants.
-Future plans include a petangue court (the French version of bocce) and a garden temple ruin.
+In the rear we completed the vegetable garden with four raised beds and a pollinator garden with over one hundred blooming plants.
+Future plans include a petangue court (the French version of bocce) and a succulent garden.